ropensci/nasapower/README.md

 Transfer)](https://dssat.net/).

-Please see <https://power.larc.nasa.gov/> for more on the data and other ways to access it and other forms of data available, *e.g.* your web browser or an ESRI REST API.
+Please see <https://power.larc.nasa.gov/> for more on the data and other ways to access it and other forms of data available, *e.g.*, your web browser or an ESRI REST API.

 ### Quick start